-Second, we find that the SES divide cannot be adequately analyzed by looking at Piketty et al’s binary left and a right bloc because both parties and their voters do not fit neatly into either bloc.
+Second, we find Piketty et al.’s method of because neither parties nor their voters do not fit neatly into either bloc.
 While increasing party system fragmentation is a key reason for this incongruity, despite being a majoritarian system, the left/right bloc framework has always been ill-suited to Canada’s “two-and-a-half” party system (Johnston 2017).
-This paper shows that disaggregating the left block between the Liberal Party and NDP yields substantively different results for Canada.
+This paper shows that disaggregating the left bloc between the Liberal Party and NDP yields substantively different results for Canada.
 Both higher income and degree holders are much more likely to vote for the Liberals, whereas the NDP is increasingly attracting lower income voters.
 Third, we find evidence similar to Abou-Chadi and Hix (2021), that educated voters who vote for the left are supportive of redistribution.
-However, it is NDP voters that are driving this support, as redistributive degree holders are significantly more likely to vote NDP.
+However, it is NDP voters that are driving this support, as redistributive degree holders are significantly more likely to vote NDP, but the same does not hold for the Liberals.

-Fourth, Piketty et al.’s multi-elite party system thesis is motivated by a concern that the changing educational cleavage has had a weakening effect on the capacity of left parties to focus on redistribution, building on this, we uncover evidence that theLiberal Party has only adopteded leftist policy offerings on the socio-cultural dimension, while remaining largely centrist on the economic dimension, which is out of sync with the economic preferences of its voters, including degree holders.
+Fourth, Piketty et al.’s multi-elite party system thesis is motivated by a concern that the changing educational cleavage has had a weakening effect on the capacity of left parties to focus on redistribution.
+Building on this, we uncover evidence that the party system has gradually privileged socio-cultural issues over economic ones, and the Liberal Party stands out as adopting leftist policy offerings on the socio-cultural dimension, while remaining largely centrist on the economic dimension, which is out of sync with the economic preferences of its voters, including degree holders.
 Fifth, in line with the existing literature, we find support for the emergence of a multi-elite party system in Canada overall, although it differs in composition from the one detailed by Piketty et al., as disentangling the NDP from the Liberals when analyzing political demand and supply, reveals that the characterization holds well for the Liberals and right bloc, but not for the NDP, which is the essential “half,’ in Canada’s unique “two-and-a-half” party system.

 THEORY

 In a number of recent publications, Thomas Piketty and his co-authors advance the argument that the nature of electoral politics has changed as a result of the development of an educational cleavage.
-While postwar politics in many countries involved alternation between the parties of the economic elite and pro-redistribution parties representing the low-paid and low-educated, the effects of income and education have become disconnected since.
+While postwar politics in many countries involved alternation between the parties of the economic elite and pro-redistribution parties representing the low-paid and low-educated, the effects of income and education have since become disconnected.
 High income voters have continued to vote for the right, but the highly educated have shifted to the left.
 The result is to have alternation between parties of the economic elite and parties of the educated elite.
 Piketty and his co-authors consider this to be the emergence of a “multi-elite” system, which they sometimes characterize as the “Merchant right” and the “Brahmin Left” (e.g. Gethin, Martínez-Toledano and Piketty 2022: 3; Piketty 2020).